Anne Dellar, Chief Executive Officer

 Ian Elkington, Deputy Chief Executive

-Ian is an experienced headteacher of two large schools, and also spent 12 years as a County Adviser in Buckinghamshire, working in a variety of roles at both national and local level across all phases.
+Ian is an experienced headteacher, and also spent 12 years as a County Adviser in Buckinghamshire, working in a variety of roles at both national and local level across all phases.

 From 2011, Ian was appointed as the School Improvement Manager for the Wycombe area of schools.
 He led and managed strategic initiatives across the local authority and in partnership with other local authorities.
 Ian has also worked as an Ofsted inspector and School Improvement Partner, and has qualified as a tutor for the NCSL.